Power (Exo song): Commercial performance

+The song debuted at number two on the Gaon Digital Chart as well as number 3 on Billboard's US World Digital Songs.
+On September 14, Exo's song "Power" recorded the highest score of all time on M Countdown with 11,000 points, making Exo the first artist to achieve a perfect score after the system changes were implemented in June 2015.
+The win also marked their 100th win on music shows.

 Music video

 A teaser of "Power" music video was released on September 4, 2017.
 The Korean and Chinese music videos of "Power" were released on September 5.
-The music video begins with a narration explaining Exo's new world along with past released EXO songs, then turns into a video game–esque foreign planet where Exo members fight the Red Force machine (their opponent) to get the orbs of their superpowers back which were officially assigned to them early in their careers.
+The music video begins with a narration explaining Exo's new world along with past released Exo songs, then turns into a video game–esque foreign planet where Exo members fight the Red Force machine (their opponent) to get the orbs of their superpowers back which were officially assigned to them early in their careers.
 Macrograph, the local VFX studio responsible for visual effects in blockbuster films like "Roaring Currents" and "Northern Limit Line," handled the video's visual effects.

 The Korean music video hit one million views in its first three hours of release and 6,605,588 in 24 hours.
 Ten days after its release, the music video hit one million likes.
-The Korean music video has over 90 million views on YouTube.
+The Korean music video has over 100 million views on YouTube.

 Promotion

 SM Entertainment began promoting the repackaged album and "Power" by releasing teasers with the message "The Power of Music".
 The first teaser titled #Total_Eclipse was released on August 21, 2017, at the same time as when the solar eclipse of August 21, 2017 happened.
 The second teaser was released on August 28 titled #Parallel_Universe.
 The third teaser titled "Power #RF_05" was released on August 30.

 On the same day, the title of the repackaged album was revealed to be The War: The Power of Music and that it will be released on September 5, 2017, with 12 tracks including the title track "Power".
 SM started releasing teaser images of each member from August 30.
 On September 6, Exo held a mini fan meeting where they performed "Power" for the first time.
 Exo began promoting "Power" on South Korean Music shows on September 7.